UsabilityEngineering/ux-portfolio-DJ-IRL/journal/sonobus.md

 Choosing a BPM between the two parties is vital.
 Cooper initiates the session by starting a [loop](https://en.wikipedia.org/wiki/Loop_(music)) from within his Ableton project.
-He mutes the audio from his side, and streams the audio to me.
+He mutes the audio on his side, and streams the audio to me.
 I then start a loop, with it synchronized to his.
 Now I can hear any music either of us make, performing in time together.
 I then gather all of this audio onto one track, and send that back to Cooper.